-With a traditional development approach, this will have a significant effect on a companies ability to grow at pace, but with a no-code proposition you can find people easier (because the skills required are not as niche) and the process of development is itself much faster.
+With a no-code proposition you can find people easier (because the skills required are not as niche) and the process of development is itself much faster.

-Another reason no-code is perfect for a scaling start-up is the number of integrations that come pre-packaged with these platforms, making the ability to connect with other systems to grow and increase capabilities goes up significantly.
+Another reason no-code is perfect for a scaling start-up, is the number of integrations that come prepackaged with these platforms.
+This increases the capability to connect to other systems significantly.

 One goal of many start-ups is getting investment early to help scale a business at pace and the no-code approach is helping start-ups achieve this – because investors love businesses built on no-code.

 For investors, they see no-code as a hot trend and they like investing in trends, as they see that it will help their end goal of selling the business.
-They also recognise that no-code allows for fast development without the heavy cost of outsourced development or large IT teams and any good investor loves a business with strong cost control!
+They also recognise that no-code allows for fast development without the heavy cost of outsourcing or large IT teams.
+Every good investor loves a business with strong cost control!

 Ultimately the introduction of no-code has democratised tech start-ups, giving people of all sizes the ability to take an idea and grow it into a successful business.